garrandall/popular-music-data/tracks/little-jackie-wants-to-be-a-star-lisa-lisa-and-cult-jam.md

 She wants to be a superstar
 (If you believe in yourself
 I really think you're gonna make it)
-(Smack dab in the middle of growing up, ooh)
+(Smack dab in the middle of growing up, oh)

 Woo, woo, woo
 Woo, woo, woo